EDI X12 Getting Started Tutorial

 Success!
 See the columns we mapped, with each individual claim in its own row.
 The ‘Add Header‘ option in the Excel Transformer applied the column names directly into the Worksheet for easy viewing.

-Browse through the demos available on the PilotFish Product Online Resource Center’s Healthcare page to learn more about how you can leverage the EDI specific features and components of the eiConsole for Healthcare.
-Also, check out Levels I-IV for advanced topics to handle virtually any integration scenario with the eiConsole.
+Browse through the video demos available to learn more about how you can leverage the EDI-specific features and components of the eiConsole.
+Also, check out advanced topics to handle virtually any integration scenario with the eiConsole.